IDSIA/brainstorm/docs/index.rst

 If you have any suggestions or questions about **brainstorm** feel free to email us at mailstorm@googlegroups.com.

-If you encounter any errors or problems with **brainstorm**, please let me know!
+If you encounter any errors or problems with **brainstorm**, please let us know!
 Open an Issue at the GitHub http://github.com/IDSIA/brainstorm main repository.